pyke369/groom/README.md

 - **`secret`** (no default)

-  the agent authentication shared secret for this domain (non-empty to authorize agent connections).
+  the agent authentication shared secret for this domain (non-empty to authorize agent connections). use hard-to-guess random strings for this (the output of `openssl rand -base64 48` or similar is deemed accaptable) and send it to the `groom` agent operator through a secure channel.

 - **`concurrency`** (default **`20`**, valid value from **`3`** to **`100`**)

   the maximum number of concurrent clients requests for this domain; extra clients requests will yield 429 (Too Many Requests) responses.

+- **`body_size`** (default **`8MB`**, valid value from **`64kB`** to **`1GB`**)

+  maximum body size for POST/PUT clients requests. supersedes the corresponding global value from the server main configuration file if set at domain level.

+- **`transaction`** (default **`true`**)

+  whether to return the request transaction id to the client (in the X-Transaction-Id response header) or not. supersedes the corresponding global value from the server main configuration file if set at domain level.

 - **`networks`** (no default)